How Is Depression Diagnosed?

 Herbal Remedies for Depression

-Several studies show that the herb St. John's Wort is as successful at improving symptoms of mild-to-moderate depression as prescription medications, often with fewer side effects.
+Several studies show that the herb St. John's wort is as successful at improving symptoms of mild to moderate depression as prescription medications, often with fewer side effects.
 However, other reports show that the herb isn't any better than placebo (or sugar pill) in treating depression.
-Although it is considered safe, St. John's Wort can be potentially dangerous if taken with other antidepressants (especially SSRIs), including certain medications used for treating HIV, cyclosporine, a drug used in organ transplant patients, or anticoagulant drugs.
+Although it is considered safe, St. John's wort can be potentially dangerous if taken with other antidepressants (especially SSRIs), including certain medications used for treating HIV, cyclosporine, a drug used in organ transplant patients, or anticoagulant drugs.
 It can also interfere with the efficacy of oral contraceptives and medications used for heart disease and seizures.

 Mind/Body Medicine for Depression

 Many mind/body practices can be helpful with depression.
 Music and dance can lift the spirits and energize the body.
 Meditation and relaxation techniques, such as progressive muscle relaxation, both stimulate and relax.
-Other choices include transcendental meditation, visualizations, and the Asian exercise techniques of yoga, tai chi, and qigong.
-Choose one or two that suit you and practice often.
+Other choices include transcendental meditation, visualizations, and the exercise techniques of yoga, tai chi, and qigong.
+Choose one or two that suit you, and practice often.